pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/02-grafana.md

 <svg title='Output of the "Raw HTTP Requests" Pixie Grafana plugin script.' src='grafana/http-request-throughput-script.png'/>
 :::

-Use the **HTTP Service Graph** script to see a graph of the HTTP requests in your cluster:
+Use the **HTTP Service Graph** script to see a graph of the HTTP requests in your cluster.
+Note: this node graph panel requires Grafana version `8.0.0+`.

 ::: div image-xl
 <svg title='Output of the "HTTP Service Graph" Pixie Grafana plugin script.' src='grafana/http-service-map-script.png'/>
 :::

-Use the **Network Connections** script to see network connections to, from, and within your cluster:
+Use the **Network Connections** script to see network connections to, from, and within your cluster.
+Note: this node graph panel requires Grafana version `8.0.0+`.

 ::: div image-xl
 <svg title='Output of the "Network Connections" Pixie Grafana plugin script.' src='grafana/network-connections-script.png'/>
 :::

-Use the **Inbound Connections** script to see inbound network connections to your cluster (connections made from external IPs):
+Use the **Inbound Connections** script to see inbound network connections to your cluster (connections made from external IPs).
+Note: this node graph panel requires Grafana version `8.0.0+`.

 ::: div image-xl
 <svg title='Output of the "Inbound Connections" Pixie Grafana plugin script.' src='grafana/inbound-connections-script.png'/>
 :::

-Use the **Outbound Connections** script to see outbound network connections from your cluster (connections made to external IPs):
+Use the **Outbound Connections** script to see outbound network connections from your cluster (connections made to external IPs).
+Note: this node graph panel requires Grafana version `8.0.0+`.

 ::: div image-xl
 <svg title='Output of the "Outbound Connections" Pixie Grafana plugin script.' src='grafana/outbound-connections-script.png'/>